-Have you ever wanted to try Pilates but you were not exactly sure what it involved and whether it would be suitable for you?
-Read on to find the answers to some of the most common questions you may have about Pilates.
-Our resident fitness experts will try and help you to understand What Is Pilates, it's origins and what the health benefits that this exercise can bring.
+Have you ever wanted to try Pilates, but were not exactly sure what it involved and whether it would be suitable for you?
+We’ve asked our resident fitness experts some of the most common questions about Pilates.
+We’ll try and help you to understand what Pilates is, and the origins and health benefits that this type of exercise can bring.

-Because Pilates can be modified to provide either a gentle strength training program or a challenging workout, most people would have no problem with this form of exercise.
-It is suitable both for beginners and for people who already exercise regularly.
+Because Pilates exercises can be modified to provide either a gentle strength training program or a challenging workout, it’s suitable for both beginners and those who already exercise regularly.

-If you're a beginner you can start with basic exercises and then once you've mastered those, you can work on the more advanced moves.
-It's a good idea when you're just starting out in Pilates to go to Pilates exercise classes or have a private instructor.
-This way the instructor can make sure that you are doing the exercises correctly to avoid any injury.
+If you're a beginner you can start with simpler exercises, progressing onto more advanced moves and variations as you gain more confidence.
+It's a good idea when you're just starting out in Pilates to go to structured classes, as they can ensure you’re doing the exercises correctly to avoid any injury.

 - A risk of blood clots.